 RICO laws are designed to allow law enforcement to bring charges against all members of organizations that engage in criminal activity.
 Large, complex criminal enterprises can often very much resemble a legitimate business in structure, size, and bureaucracy.

 That often means that “middle managers,” or those higher on the totem pole, may not be aware of the day to day operation of the organization.
 Because of that, many have tried to use the “plausible denial” defense—in other words, because they were not directly involved in the actual crime (selling of drugs or a robbery or killing), and may not have even known about it, they can not be held criminally responsible.
 Larger crime bosses would use layers of bureaucracy to insulate themselves from the knowledge necessary to be charged with a crime.

 But RICO laws change all that, and allow anybody in the group to be charged, regardless of actual knowledge of a specific crime.

 RICO laws also prevent shielding illegal enterprises with legal ones.
 For example, using an otherwise legitimate bar or laundromat as a front to hide assets or as a base to conduct illegal operations.

 Like many large legitimate businesses, the criminal organization may use third party contractors or vendors who may not even be aware of the criminal enterprise.
 An example might be a company that provides liquor to the bar that is a front for an illegal enterprise.
 While there may not be direct RICO liability for these outside contractors, they still can have assets seized and liquidated by the government.

 If you have been arrested or being charged with a crime, make sure that the state can prove all the elements of its case against you.
-Contact the attorneys of Brassel, Alexander & Rice, LLC today for a free consultation to discuss your case.
+Contact the attorneys of Brassel Alexander, LLC today for a free consultation to discuss your case.